camunda/blog.camunda.org/content/post/2017/10/viadeeProcessApplicationValidator.md

 ## Get Started
-In order to provide ease of use we developed the viadeeProcessApplicationValidator as a Maven Plugin, which should be executed as JUnit test.
+In order to provide ease of use, the viadeeProcessApplicationValidator can be integrated as a Maven dependency and executed as JUnit test.
 For demonstration purposes we forked the [Camunda BPM examples](https://github.com/viadee/camunda-bpm-examples/) to demonstrate the easy integration of vPAV.

 ### Maven
 You can start the validation by adding the dependency to your local projects POM.xml.